 - Walk to and from school, the local shops or friends’ places if possible.

 Everyone with overweight problems needs support to lose weight.
 Your child can’t do it without you.
 If the whole family makes healthy food choices and gets active, it’s easier for your child to keep going with healthy lifestyle changes.

 Talking about healthy weight and childhood obesity

 Childhood obesity is a sensitive issue.

 If your child does have an overweight problem, it’s better not to label her as overweight or obese.
-Instead you can talk about what your family needs to change to help your child get to a healthy weight.
+Instead you can talk about what your family needs to do to help your child get to a healthy weight.

 Here are tips for talking with your child about overweight and obesity: